nischayr22/Education-Placement-Project/README.md

 9. Projects_Completed	- Number of academic/technical projects completed (0 to 5)
 10. Placement - Final placement result (Yes = Placed, No = Not Placed)

 The purpose of this project, was to see what features were most likely to be predictors in whether a student would achieve placement or not.
 Additionally, in doing this, building a machine learning model to predict whether a student will achieve placement or not.
-Ultimately, an accurate model can be used to determine what areas students need to improve on to increase their chances they will achieve placement.
+Ultimately, an accurate model can be used to determine what areas students need to improve on to increase their chances they will achieve a placement.

 ## Notebook